 The Automatic Stay in Bankruptcy

-What is an Automatic Stay & How Does it Work?
+What Is an Automatic Stay and How Does It Work?

 Essentially, the automatic stay was designed to stop creditors from seizing property that belongs to the bankruptcy estate, as well as any property that is exempt by state or federal law.
 In most cases, its reach will extend to foreclosures, auto repossessions, wage garnishments, and debt collections, making it a powerful tool for debtors.